Mulder clutched his right side as he steered Ponoká out of the woods into the field beside his cabin. Sisomm ran to greet him, tail wagging.

 "He worked the ambulance corps in Antietam, under Letterman.
 Was a stretcher-bearer mostly, but said he sometimes set bones and the like."

 "I see."
-It surprised her how relieved she was to learn this Corporal Beckett was not a bona fide doctor.
+It surprised her how relieved she was to learn this Corporal Beckett was a medic and not a bona fide doctor.
 "Are you able to keep food down?
 Have you experienced any seizures?"